 Educational requirements can vary greatly from one state to the next.
 To sit for the North Carolina real estate exam, students must be at least 18 years old and have successfully passed a North Carolina Real Estate Commission approved classroom real estate course.
 The provisional brokerage pre-licensing course offered by Superior is 79 hours, with a minimum of 71.5 hours attended by students.
 All applicants must then pass the broker exam.

-Once you receive your broker’s license from the North Carolina Real Estate Commission, you will have three years to complete an additional 90 hours of state-mandated post-licensing education.
+Once you receive your broker’s license from the North Carolina Real Estate Commission, you will have exactly 18 months to complete an additional 90 hours of state-mandated post-licensing education.
+No need to worry!
+Superior offers all these courses year-round at multiple times and locations!

 How to Get Your Real Estate License